rowanmanning/rowanmanning.com/content/weeknotes/5/index.md

 description: "A week of useful feedback, a new (and nearly finished) RSS reader, three research trips to Aldovia, and a box-obsessed cat."
 resources:
   - src: "tootsie-in-a-box.jpg"
     title: "Tootsie laying in his new favourite cardboard box.
-He's a black and white cat, with a very distinctive mustache.
+He's a black and white cat, with a very distinctive moustache.
 A discarded toy mouse is laying beside him"
 ---

-  * Because I just kicked back and had [toasties](/weeknotes/4/) served to me last week, it's my turn to cook for the forseeable future.
+  * Because I just kicked back and had [toasties](/weeknotes/4/) served to me last week, it's my turn to cook for the foreseeable future.
 I made carbonara on Tuesday and it was _so_ delicious, we rarely cook meat at home which makes it a bit of a treat when we do.
 I always had this impression that the "don't scramble the egg" part of carbonara was really difficult; either it's not, or we can put down this success to beginner's luck

   * Work felt unproductive but when I look back over it maybe it wasn't?
 I think because I'm off from the 12th December this year (didn't take enough holiday), maybe the feeling of a Christmas lull is kicking in a bit early.
 Some good things happened: